andersonmgaspar/Log-Analyzer/README.md

 ### Creating Views

+Views are automatically created by the `log_report.py` script.
+This steps are deprecated

 In order to run some queries I had to create two views in PostgreSQL.
 This was made to simplify the complexity of the question number 3.
 To create them you need to access the virtual machine using the vagrant ssh command, and then access the psql news